 Why I read this book

 This is the second book in Hilary Mantel’s Cromwell trilogy.
 I had read, and loved the first book – Wolf Hall, but the ending was not compelling enough for me to rush into the second book.
-In my opinion, Wolf Hall started really strong, but was quite slow towards the end.
+I think Wolf Hall started strong but was quite slow toward the end.

 But I decided to read it eventually because:

-2. I had loved the writing in Wolf Hall, and thought I’d like this book just for the language alone.
+- I loved Wolf Hall’s writing and thought I’d like this book just for the language alone.

 My Review

-So, I already told you I loved this book, and the reason I loved it so much is the wonderful writing.
-Mantel really knows how to get us into the heads of her characters and make us understand why they did what they did.
+I already told you I loved this book, and I loved it so much because of the wonderful writing.
+Mantel knows how to get us into her characters’ heads and make us understand why they do what they do.

 I have always regarded Cromwell as the villain of the piece.
-But as I read this I could get where he was coming from.
+But as I read this, I could see where he came from.

-Queen Anne has proved to be a disappointing queen.
-She didn’t give birth to the promised Princes, and her very existence has alienated Spain and Rome – two major powers at the time.
+Anne Boleyn has proved to be a disappointing queen.
+She didn’t give birth to the promised Princes, and her very existence alienated Spain and Rome – two major powers at the time.

 And then, Henry gets infatuated with Jane – seemingly a more manageable girl, who will take instruction from Cromwell and the King.
 When Henry starts to ponder: